May 30, 2015

 Fukui(福井)prefecture is a relatively small one along the Sea of Japan, in the Chubu(中部)Region.
 It has few attractions, the most famous ones being Eiheiji(永平寺)and Tojinbo(東尋坊), rugged cliffs with big waves.

-The 2nd time I went to this prefecture was during a solo trip in September 2013, together with Inazuma Rock Festival in Shiga prefecture.
+The 2nd time I went to this prefecture was during a solo trip in September 2013, when I attended the Inazuma Rock Festival in nearby Shiga prefecture.

 Visited 1 of the 12 surviving castles from Edo period-- Maruoka Castle(丸岡城).
-Doesn't quite stand out from the rest.
+It doesn't quite stand out from the rest.

 Eiheiji(永平寺)is 1 of 2 head temples of the Soto Sect of Zen Buddhism, founded in 1244.
 The premise is HUGE, consisting of 70 buildings and structures, connected by covered walkways.
-Overnight stay is possible but need reservation in advance.
+Overnight stay is possible but reservation in advance is required.

 Soba making wasn't easy, but still easier than I thought.
 Process includes mixing, kneading, flattening, expanding, folding, cutting and boiling.
-Interesting experience!
+It was an interesting experience!

 0 comments: